Frequently Asked Questions

 How many coaches are there for each team?

-There are typically two coaches per team, but in some instances, we have had one coach heading a team.
-Generally, the coach to player ratio is 1:4 or 1:5.
-This low coach to player ratio better enables coaches to provide feedback to players and actively engage in helping each player to improve her game.
+There are typically two coaches per team.
+Generally, the coach to player ratio is 1:5.
+This low coach to player ratio better enables coaches to provide feedback to players and actively engage in helping each player to improve his or her game.

 Who are the coaches?